 Wide Plank Flooring

 After a long period of dominance by narrow planks for wood flooring, the wide plank look is surging in popularity.
 Such a look is widely associated with barn floors, and these floors can be constructed from reclaimed lumber from old barns as well to accentuate the barn inspired feel while also being ecologically responsible.
 The barn home kitchen shown here showcases wide plank pine floors; for a consistent look the wide planks are used throughout the home.
-There are many flooring providers that we recommend, but if you are looking to use reclaimed wood for your floor, Renick Millworks is a great place to start.
-So what do you think about bringing these barn style features into your post and beam home?
+So, what do you think about bringing these barn style features into your post and beam home?
 Is it a look you enjoy, or do you steer clear of the barn look?
 Leave us a comment and let us know.
-And if you're interested in getting started on a design for your next post and beam home (barn style or otherwise) please contact Timberpeg to get started.
+And if you’re interested in getting started on a design for your next post and beam home (barn style or otherwise) please contact Timberpeg to get started.